-Please click below for our summer term newsletter.
+Please click below for our autumn term newsletter.

-We will also be sharing books which contain poetry, rhymes, rhyming and rhythmic text, including ‘We’re Going on a Bear Hunt’ and ’Brown Bear, Brown Bear, What Do You See?’ and will continue to revisit familiar nursery rhymes, such as ‘Humpty Dumpty’ and ‘Twinkle, Twinkle, Little Star’.
+During the Autumn Term in Nursery, we will be reading a variety of fantastic books!
+We will be sharing stories exploring friendship and feelings, and we’ll be talking about children’s own experiences.
+We will also be sharing books which contain poetry, rhymes, rhyming and rhythmic text.
+The children will revisit familiar nursery rhymes, such as ‘Humpty Dumpty’ and ‘Twinkle, Twinkle, Little Star’, and will also learn new ones.
 It would be wonderful if you could share with us any traditional songs and rhymes in home language that you have been singing with your children.

 In Nursery we learn through play, so the children will be immersing themselves in the rhymes and stories through a variety of activities.
 We will be pretending to be the characters and acting out the stories, as well as learning the texts and inventing our own.
 Maybe you could try making up stories at home with your child?